 Because of its history, Kobe has a unique atmosphere that has been influenced by other cultures.
 You will see western influenced architecture in the city but also Asian influences like Chinatown.
 Kobe also has several tourist spots such as Ikuta shrine, which represent a beautiful mixture of foreign and own cultures.
-In this article, we will give you some ideas what you can see and things to do in Kobe.
+In this article, we will give you some ideas of what you can see and things to do in Kobe.

 - How to get to Kobe?

-- Things to do in Kobe
+- Best things to do in Kobe

-- Where to stay in Kobe?
+- Where to stay in Kobe